appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

  - united
  - yeti

 There is lots of themes at [Hugo][4], but you probably want to customize the theme before you use it so that you have a blog with  a theme that is matching your business web site or service.
-I am using Bootswatch Paper theme for [Appernetic service][5].
+I am using Bootswatch Paper theme for [Appernetic static website service][5].
 Fortunately I found [hugo-bootstrap][6] and cloned it.

 Then to customize it further I pressed the **Sync** button which does a pull and then a push to your Appernetic project repository at [GitHub][7] with the name **appernetic-hugo-project** .
 When you start out you will not have this repo so it is automatically created for you and all strange git commands i hidden away so you do not have to think about it.